 If you’re an audiophile that’s hoping for in-depth detail about specifications and performance tweaks, I apologize in advance.
 Take this as the point of view of an average consumer, but an above-average former professional (retired but still very good) gamer.

 Of course, everything I discuss here is based on my experience with the product, so this is a completely unbiased Logitech G PRO X Wireless LIGHTSPEED Headset review.
-With that said, let’s get to it!

 The first thing that crossed my mind when I grabbed the G Pro X for the first time was, “Oh man, these are heavy!”.